 Alternatively, pick an amount a week to save, have it deducted from your pay and put into a high-interest savings account before the rest of your pay hits your bank if you payroll will do that.
 Otherwise set up automatic deductions from your bank the day of or day after payday.

 7.)
 Aim for an extra amount each day

 Set yourself a goal to make or save an extra amount every day for a month or even the whole year then go over everything you can think of to make or save money in your budget.
-With each tweak you make, extra money you have come in or money you save, transfer those savings to your high interest savings account.
+With each tweak you make, the extra money you have come in or money you save, transfer those savings to your high-interest savings account.

 I did this last year for a month with the goal of $100 extra a day.
 I didn’t last the whole month.
 I did make an extra $7,000 within two weeks though.
 I will be revisiting this soon.

 Saving money without a reason to save is difficult.
 Without a goal, you do not have a purpose or strong motivation to stop you from spending on small things and wasting your money.
 Set a goal to save money for an emergency fund, house deposit, once in a life time trip or whatever it is that you want to save for.
 Give yourself a realist goal and work towards it.

 Get your partner on board with your savings goal, join a money group or save at the same time as your best friend (not to the same account.
 Keep your finances separate!).
 Doing it with someone else gives you someone to bounce ideas off, let off steam with, hang out with who is on the same wavelength and someone to be happy for you when you hit your goals or milestones along the way.